lpnh/sometime/README.md

 # sometime

-a clock and calendar widget
+a floating clock and calendar for Wayland